ibm-cloud-architecture/refarch-cloudnative-micro-catalog/README.md

 ```

 That's it, you have successfully deployed and tested the Catalog microservice.

+## Deploy Catalog Application on OpenLiberty

+The Spring Boot applications can be deployed on WebSphere Application Server Liberty as well.
+When the application is deployed on Liberty, the default server that is embedded as part of the application will be disabled and it will use Liberty instead of it.
+For instructions on how to deploy it on OpenLiberty, follow the instructions [here](OpenLiberty.MD).

 ## Optional: Setup CI/CD Pipeline
 If you would like to setup an automated Jenkins CI/CD Pipeline for this repository, we provided a sample [Jenkinsfile](Jenkinsfile), which uses the [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) syntax of the [Jenkins Kubernetes Plugin](https://github.com/jenkinsci/kubernetes-plugin) to automatically create and run Jenkis Pipelines from your Kubernetes environment.